bbauska/UofM-AdvStyling/README.md

     keep up that practice over this next week when we start adding Bootstrap to our code.
 Thanks.

 # Week 3-16.
-Bootstrap Breakpoints {#week-3-16.-bootstrap-breakpoints .unnumbered}
+Bootstrap Breakpoints

 ![](./images/image175.jpg){width="4.0in"
 height="2.24957239720035in"}